rikirenz/rikirenz/README.md

 - 👋 Hi, I’m @rikirenz
-- 👀 I’m interested in algorithms and code challengings
+- 👀 I’m interested in algorithms and code
 - 🌱 I’m currently learning maths for machine learning
 - 📫 How to reach me: riccardo.candido@gmail.com